 Responses representing a single resource shall not be broken into multiple results.
+See partial results for details about the format of these responses.

 6.5.4.11.
 Extended information

 Response objects may include extended information, for example information about properties that are not able to be updated.
 This information is represented as an annotation applied to a specific property of the JSON response or an entire JSON object.